John Dykstra: Battlestar Galactica

-Firefox and the 1980s
+The 1980s

+Dykstra was called in by director Harold Ramis to expand presence of the gopher character in the 1980 film Caddyshack with a $500,000 budget.
+During the editing process, Ramis realized that the single scene puppetered by effects artist Pat Brymer could be expanded to fill in gaps in the story left in the editing process.
+Dykstra's company also provided lighting and explosion effect for the film.

 Dykstra's next major achievement was the effects work on Firefox in 1982.
 Here, he took on the same challenge that Lucas had set with The Empire Strikes Back of combining miniature effects with actual backgrounds and matte work on white backgrounds using reverse bluescreen.
 The film secured further awards but was only a modest box office hit.

 In 1985, Dykstra produced the special effects for the sci-fi horror film Lifeforce which was made in England.
 He followed with work on the 1986 remake of Invaders from Mars and My Stepmother Is an Alien (1988).
-Apogee Inc also did the effects for the spoof comedy Spaceballs(1987).
+Apogee Inc also did the effects for the spoof comedy Spaceballs (1987).

 In the late 1980s Dykstra was asked by Nissan Motor Company of Japan to work on special effects for a commercial for the introduction of the Nissan R32 Skyline.
-He stated in an interview that ran before the commercial that he got out his "Special Effects Atlas" to provide a world that "not only looked different" but also had some "very unusual inhabitants"; the "Space Fish".
+He stated in an interview that ran before the commercial that he got out his "Special Effects Atlas" to provide a world that "not only looked different" but also had some "very unusual inhabitants": the "Space Fish".
 The Space Fish can be seen following and then examining the new Skyline during the ad.